Find the Best Scan to PDF Software That Fits You

 Where Does the PDF Scanner Software Save Your Files?

 Some PDF scanning systems seem very easy to use.
 But their users fail to realize that the system is storing all of their scans in a database instead of as Windows files.
 Fast forward a year.
-The user decides to switch to different PDF scanning software and discovers, to their horror, that a full year's worth of scans is locked in a database and they can't get the scans out.
+The user decides to switch to different scan to PDF software and discovers, to their horror, that a full year's worth of scans is locked in a database and they can't get the scans out.

 The only place you should save your scans is as regular Windows files in regular Windows folders.
 This guarantees you unconditional access to your scans.
 It also lets you put your scans into Cloud services like DropBox, Google Drive, or OneDrive (if that's what you want to do.
 Fortunately, FileCenter always saves your scans as regular Windows files in regular Windows folders.
 But it also goes a step further: FileCenter gives you an easy file cabinet interface, an easy, intuitive layout for storing your scans.
 You can put the rest of your files, like Word documents, spreadsheets, and digitil photos there too!